discordjs/guide/guide/interactions/slash-commands.md

 If you specify `choices` for an option, they'll be the **only** valid values users can pick!
 :::

-Specify them by using the `addChoice()` method from the slash command builder:
+Specify them by using the `addChoices()` method from the slash command builder:

 ```js {10-12}
 const { SlashCommandBuilder } = require('@discordjs/builders');